dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/controls/adorners-overview.md

 ## Implementing a Custom Adorner

-The adorners framework provided by [!INCLUDE[TLA#tla_winclient](../../../includes/tlasharptla-winclient-md.md)] is intended primarily to support the creation of custom adorners.
+The adorners framework provided by Windows Presentation Foundation (WPF) is intended primarily to support the creation of custom adorners.
 A custom adorner is created by implementing a class that inherits from the abstract <xref:System.Windows.Documents.Adorner> class.

 > [!NOTE]
 > The parent of an <xref:System.Windows.Documents.Adorner> is the <xref:System.Windows.Documents.AdornerLayer> that renders the <xref:System.Windows.Documents.Adorner>, not the element being adorned.